 - 1. Slide the battery (with voltage information face up) into the battery holder.
+Press the battery into place.

 - 2. Replace the lower EMI shield.

 - 3. Replace the front bezel.

 - 4. Replace the access door.

 - Torx T10 screwdriver

 - Torx T6 screwdriver

 - Black stick (or other nonconductive nylon or plastic flat-blade tool)